seanmlee/seanmlee.github.io/index.md

 In June 2021, I will begin a postdoctoral fellowship on Rocky Mountain mule deer population dynamics, space use, and maternal strategies at Brigham Young University.

-My long-term goal is to apply my training in evolutionary biology and data science towards solving problems in wildlife management and conservation.
+My long-term goal is to utilize my training in evolutionary biology and data science to solve problems in wildlife management and conservation.

 ---